From car rental tips, French freeway etiquette, Riviera speed traps, and tips for driving downtown, here is the sad scoop on driving in Nice.

 Plan ahead to avoid a stressful toll-booth honk-a-thon.
 Chose the line with a drawing of a human toll taker, but if there isn’t one or it’s closed, choose a lane with a big green arrow, which means all payment types.
-These automated toll booths take coins (which you toss into a basket and it will make change) and euro bills, but only credit cards with a chip and pin, which means that your old-style American credit card is unreadable, and the honking will start.
-And it doesn’t take Maestro nor Visa Electron either.
+These automated toll booths take coins (which you toss into a basket and it will make change) and euro bills. and credit cards.
 Here is a site in English where you can calculate the cost of the tolls on any given route in France… to make sure you have enough dosh!

 Exiting the Freeway to Nice

 Coming from the south, take exit 50 for Nice Promenade des Anglais.
 Exit to the right, then once off immediately go all the way over to the left lane, and within moments you’ll find yourself on the beautiful Promenade des Anglais.

 Coming from Italy, take the first exit that says Nice: sortie 55 Nice Est Port (it’s not very well marked and you don’t get a huge amount of advance notice).
 If you want to come to the Old Town, follow the signs to the Acropolis.

 First thing to know is that most European rental cars are stick shift, so if you want an automatic transmission you need to request it ahead of time.
 And this is the one time when you might want to refuse an upgrade to a bigger roomier model: smaller is definitely better, both for parking and driving down impossibly narrow lanes, of which there are many.

 You can avoid the expensive insurance coverage if you rent with an American Express Gold Card or a Gold MasterCard or Visa (worth the yearly fee even if you rent cars just a few times a year), but check ahead of time to be sure you are covered by your card before declining the coverage.